alphagov/re-build-systems-test/README.md

 This repository provides the infrastructure code for provisioning a Jenkins build system.
 This build system is a containerised Jenkins (version 2) platform on AWS, consisting of a master node and an agent node.
 Once provisioned, users log into the Jenkins using their Github account.

-If you would like more information about the architecture of this build system, you can read the [architectural documentation](docs/architecture/README.md).
+If you would like more information about the architecture of this build system, you can read the [architectural documentation].

 ## Prerequisites